-The C/E ratio increases subsequently from RO1 to RO4, reflecting increasing average costs per kg of PAH abatement in relation to the baseline.
-For comparing ROs, the incremental C/E ratio and information about marginal costs of PAH abatement of a RO in comparison to the next cheaper alternative, have to be used.
+The C/E ratio increases subsequently from RO1 to RO4, reflecting increasing average costs per kg of PAHs abatement in relation to the baseline.
 According to the assessment, both average and marginal abatement costs increase considerably between RO2 and RO3, and are highest for the option of using PAH-free binder (RO4).

-Based on the assessment, the Dossier Submitter proposes RO3 to be the preferred option.
+Based on the assessment, the Dossier Submitter proposes RO3 as the preferred restriction option.
 This is motivated as follows: